A New Look and Convergence Rate of Federated Multi-Task Learning with Laplacian Regularization: Experiments

 \subsection{Comparison with Personalized FL algorithms}

-Finally, we compare \OurAlg with not only MOCHA and FedAvg but also the state-of-the-art personalized FL algorithms such as pFedMe and Per-FedAvg in Table.~\ref{T:compare_performance}.
-In this experiment, we fix the subset of clients $S = 0.1 N$ and perform the comparison on all four real datasets.
-Overall, that \OurAlg almost maintains the top performance in all scenarios.
-Only in the nonconvex case on MNIST, pFedMe performs slightly better than \OurAlg.
-The performance improvement of \OurAlg compared to the conventional FL and personalized FL algorithms mainly comes from the advance of additional information about the relationships of clients' models which are captured by the entity graph but not in the star graph (as discussed in Section~\ref{sec:unifiedproblem}).
+{Finally, we compare \OurAlg with the conventional FL algorithms FedAvg, FedProx, SCAFFOLD, AFL, MOCHA, and with the state-of-the-art personalized FL algorithms pFedMe and Per-FedAvg.} The results are shown in Table.~\ref{T:compare_performance}.
+We fix the subset of clients $S = 0.1N$ and perform the comparison on all four real datasets.
+Overall, \OurAlg almost maintains the top performance in all scenarios.